strata-mvc/strata/docs/utilities_debug.md

 permalink: /docs/utilities/debug/
 ---

-By including the MVC's bootstraper, you gain access to a global function titled `debug()`.
-While it is mainly a styled version of `var_dump`, it can still be useful while developing.
+By running Strata, you gain access to a global function titled `debug()`.
+It is mainly a styled version of `var_dump` that can be useful while developing.

 The function accepts anything as it's first and only parameter.
 It will print the value of the variable followed by a stack trace dump.